Our History

 2017

-December 12th: Katal holds “Toward Justice: The History and Future of Criminal Justice Reform in CT.”
+December 12th: Katal hosts “Toward Justice: The History and Future of Criminal Justice Reform in CT.”
 Over 200 people attended the evening event which was held at the Artists Collective in Hartford.
 Here’s the program, with speakers, sponsors, and supporters.

 2017

-December 5th and 6th: Katal holds “Toward Justice: Reducing Harm and Improving Health and Safety” in Albany, New York.
+December 5th and 6th: Katal hosts “Toward Justice: Reducing Harm and Improving Health and Safety” in Albany, New York.
 Nearly 300 people attended, from across New York.
 Here’s the program book, which includes the speakers, sponsors, and supporters.

 2017